 - (1) Determination of Responsibility.
 Award shall be made to bidders or offerors who have been determined to be a responsible contractor possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
 Consideration shall be given to contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
-A written determination of responsibility is required and shall be made part of the contract file. - (2) Determination of Non-Responsibility: If a bidder or offeror who otherwise would have been awarded a contract is found non-responsible, a written determination of non-responsibility, setting forth the basis of the finding, shall be prepared by the Director of Procurement.
+A written determination of responsibility is required and shall be made part of the contract file. - (2) Determination of Non-Responsibility: If a bidder or offeror who otherwise would have been awarded a contract is found non-responsible, a written determination of non-responsibility, setting forth the basis of the finding, shall be prepared by the Manager of Contracts and Procurement.
 The unreasonable failure of a bidder or offeror to supply prompt information in connection with an inquiry with respect to responsibility may be grounds for a determination of Non-responsibility with respect to such bidder or offeror.
 A copy of the determination shall be sent promptly to the non-responsible bidder or offeror.
 The final determination shall be made part of the contract file and be made a public record. - (3) Right of Disclosure.
-Information furnished by a bidder or offeror pursuant to this Section shall not be disclosed by DCTA outside of the office of the Director of Procurement, or using agency, without prior written consent by the bidder or offeror.
+Information furnished by a bidder or offeror pursuant to this Section shall not be disclosed by DCTA outside of the office of the Manager of Contracts and Procurement, or using agency, without prior written consent by the bidder or offeror.

-2-202 BID AND PERFORMANCE BONDS ON SUPPLY OR SERVICE CONTRACTS such bonding requirements shall be set forth in the solicitation.
+2-202 BID AND PERFORMANCE BONDS ON SUPPLY OR SERVICE CONTRACTS contracts or service contracts as Procurement deems advisable to protect DCTA's interests.
+Any such bonding requirements shall be set forth in the solicitation.
 Bid or performance bonds shall not be used as a substitute for a determination of a bidder or offeror's responsibility.

-Bid bonds, performance and payment bonds or other security may be required for supply contracts or service contracts as Procurement deems advisable to protect DCTA's interests.
-Any
+Bid bonds, performance and payment bonds or other security may be required for supply